Flathead catfish: Diet

 The flathead catfish prefers live prey.
 It is a voracious carnivore and feeds primarily on fishes, insects, annelid worms, and crustaceans.
 It also feeds on other small catfish and almost anything that moves and makes vibration.
-They are known to eat crayfish, American gizzard shad (Dorosoma cepedianum), insects and larvae, channel catfish (Ictalurus punctatus), drum (Aplodinotus grunniens), other flatheads, green sunfish (Lepomis cyanellus), and carp.
+They are known to eat crayfish, American gizzard shad, (Dorosoma cepedianum), blueback herring, insects and larvae, channel catfish (Ictalurus punctatus), drum (Aplodinotus grunniens), other flatheads, green sunfish (Lepomis cyanellus), and carp.
 Insect larvae are the major prey type until an individual reaches approximately 100 mm in total length, at which point the diet expands to include crayfish and small fishes.
 Individuals above 250 mm in length feed almost exclusively on other fish.

 At about the age of two years old, flathead catfish have a diet mainly consisting of crayfish; however, their use of crayfish slowly declines until about the age of six years old.
 When the catfish are around six years old, they completely cut crayfish out of their diet and they eat almost entirely a diet consisting of fish; this is called a piscivorous diet.
 Flathead catfish experience this diet change from the ages of two to six for one of two reasons, those being either a distribution to a habitat that doesn't contain crayfish or a change in diet because of the increase in size of the catfish.
 The flathead catfish of six years or older that eat mainly fish have a seasonal diet shift, meaning they eat different kinds of fish depending on the time of year.
 Flathead catfish are a warm-water species; because of this the average consumption of juvenile flathead catfish increases with increasing temperature, and their average consumption decreases with decreasing temperatures.
 These catfish have a large increase in feeding at roughly 66 F and their appetite remains increased up to about 90 F. Their appetite starts to decrease at 60 F, most flatheads stop eating at 52 F, and no catfish ate any food at or below 45 F.